lucavallin/gnaro/README.md

 ## TODO

-- Consolidate naming
+- Consolidate naming (node, database)
-- Reduce dependencies between modules and with the main executable
+- Reduce dependencies between modules and with the main executable (handle prints in input?)
 - Ensure logging and comments are consistent, exhaustive and useful